Yoctol/bottender/docs/channel-whatsapp-setup.md

 ## Introduction

 [Twilio API for WhatsApp](https://www.twilio.com/whatsapp) is one of the most popular ways to send and receive messages programmatically in WhatsApp.
-Twilio hosts and manages WhatsApp containers in a highly available and geographically redundant infrastructure, providing us a straightforward REST API to integrate with our Bottender applications.
+Twilio hosts and manages WhatsApp containers in a highly available and geographically redundant infrastructure, providing us a straightforward REST API to integrate with our Bottender apps.

 To move into production using the Twilio API for WhatsApp, you need a WhatsApp Business Profile.
 WhatsApp is currently limiting access to profiles during their API's limited availability stage.
 Business Profiles must be associated with a Twilio number.
 [Request to enable your Twilio numbers for WhatsApp here](https://www.twilio.com/whatsapp/request-access).

-However, it doesn't mean you have to wait to start building your application.
+However, it doesn't mean you have to wait to start building your app.
 With developer tools like the [Twilio Sandbox for WhatsApp](https://www.twilio.com/console/sms/whatsapp/sandbox), you can test your app in a development environment without the approval from WhatsApp.

 ## Requirements